bernieplug/eepelican/content/blog/why-use-fba.md

 ### Costs and Considerations

-There’s no such thing as a free lunch - with FBA comes inevitable fees.
+There’s no such thing as a free lunch—with FBA comes inevitable fees.

 As a basic fee, *Amazon takes a percentage of all your FBA items’ profits*.
 However, [Amazon also charges](https://services.amazon.com/fulfillment-by-amazon/pricing.htm) for things like: